AaltoSciComp/scicomp-docs/triton/acknowledgingtriton.rst

 that this does not exist in various funding databases, this is an Aalto internal project.)

 Reporting
 ---------

+.. admonition::  This applies for:

+   * Triton cluster usage (including data storage)
+   * The Research Software Engineer service
+   * SciComp garage support (if you think it's significant enough).

-We can't automatically track all the Triton publications.
-We need all users to link the publications to Science-IT in ACRIS.
+We can't automatically track all publications, so we need all users to verify their publications are linked to Science-IT in ACRIS (the Aalto research information system).
 It takes about 30 seconds if you aren't looking at ACRIS now, or 5 when you are already there.
 All publications are required to be in ACRIS anyway, so this is a fast process.